alexgg278/cluster-simulation-scheduling/README.md

 ## Description

-The goal of this proyect was to prove that RL learning algorithms such as, policy gradient are useful to perform the task of scheduling in computing clusters, where a lot of telemetry data is generated.
+The goal of this project was to prove that RL learning algorithms such as, policy gradient are useful to perform the task of scheduling in computing clusters, where a lot of telemetry data is generated.

 For more information regarding the experiments and the followed methodology consult the slides.